 Kathmandu Durbar Square held palaces of Malla and Shah kings, who once ruled over Kathmandu city.
-The square was constructed as part of the durbar back in the 17th century but after the earthquake in 1934, the durbar was affected worst, it had to be reconstructed and redesign, and in 1979 Durbar Square was enlisted in the UNESCO World’s heritage site.
+The square was constructed as part of the durbar back in the 17th century but after the earthquake in 1934, the durbar was affected worst, it had to be reconstructed and redesign, and in 1979 Durbar Square was enlisted in the UNESCO World Heritage site.

-Kathmandu Durbar Square was declared as Royal Palace by King Ratna Malla, he then started ruling the city.
-Until the mid 18th century, many more Malla’s rulers ruled over the Kantipur city from this palace.
+Kathmandu Durbar Square was declared a Royal Palace by King Ratna Malla, he then started ruling the city.
+Until the mid-18th century, many more Malla rulers ruled over Kantipur city from this palace.

 Renovation in Kathmandu Durbar Square after the Earthquake in 2015

-Sadly, Nepal was hit by the worst earthquake again in 2015 after 1934, where thousands of people lost their lives and their homes.
-The country was greatly affected by the earthquake, some buildings in Kathmandu Durbar square were also affected.
-Many homes in and outside the Kathmandu valley have been restored fastly as true uplifting spirits of peoples around there and government agencies during these hard times.
+Sadly, Nepal was hit by the worst earthquake again in 2015 after 1934, when thousands of people lost their lives and their homes.
+The country was greatly affected by the earthquake, and some buildings in Kathmandu Durbar square were also affected.
+Many homes in and outside the Kathmandu valley have been restored fastly as true uplifting spirits of people around there and government agencies during these hard times.

 Top Sights/ Places to Visit in Kathmandu Durbar Square